ElizaLo/Product-Management-and-Leadership/README.md

 - What impact do I want my feedback to have?
 - Is my feedback constructive?
 - Is my feedback actionable?

+Take the _'blur'_ out of your feedback.

+1. **Micro-yes:** get buy-in and prepare the individual for the conversation.
+For example, "Can I share feedback with you about X?"
+2. **Data:** provide a specific data point.
+For example, "I noticed yesterday that you did X."
+3. **Impact:** explain the impact on you or others.
+For example, "I mention it because as a result, Y happened."

 # Tools